Srushti104/Big-data-systems/Lab/Lab2/README.md

 ## Lab completion date -

 ## Setup:

- * Create an AWS account
+   * Create a GCP account
- * Install AWS CLI and configure
+   * Create a new project -babyweight-project
+   * Enable the following API’s: BigQuery API, AI Platform, Cloud Source Repositories, Dataflow, Data Labeling
- * Create S3 bucket
+   * Create a datalab instance
- * Python 3.7
+   * Python 3
- * Boto3 - pip install boto3
- * Faker - from faker import Faker
- * Random- import random (to generate a random file number)
+   * Tensor flow
+   * Apache beam

+## Configuration:

+### Launching Datalab:

+    * Run command --gcloud config set project babyweight-project-- to enter into the project created from the cloud shell
+    * Create a Datalab instance using --gcloud config set project (babyweight-project)
+    * Make sure the project name is same the projectId created on GCP
+    * Once the instance has been created change the port to 8081

+### Clone datalab notebook:

+    * Create a new notebook and then run the following command to clone the repo--!git clone https://github.com/GoogleCloudPlatform/training-data-analyst
+    * In Datalab, open the notebook --training-data-analyst/blogs/babyweight/babyweight.ipynb.

 ## CodeLab document:

 https://codelabs-preview.appspot.com/?file_id=1U5hDAUHTgloic_77oFvMeox299I9D2zWlN0fZhhgvIo#0